-The government currently maintains a vaccination program that started on February 3, 2021, with defined weekly calendars for specific groups that meet the criteria indicated by the Ministry of Health.
-As of July 19, 2021, 13 million people have been vaccinated in Chile, of which 1.3 million have received the first of two doses of the COVID-19 vaccine and 11.2 million people have received both doses, and 0.5 million people have been vaccinated with a single dose vaccine.
+Currently, the government maintains the vaccination program that started on February 3, 2021, with defined weekly calendars for specific groups that meet the criteria indicated by the Ministry of Health.
+As of January 10, 2022, the government began to vaccinate the population with an additional or second "booster" dose.
+As of February 21, 2022, 17,118,160 people have been fully vaccinated in Chile (excluding the "booster" dose), of which 574,188 people have been vaccinated with a single dose vaccine, 17,142,617 have received the first of two doses, 16,543,972 people have received both doses, 12,778,963 people have received the additional "booster" dose.